 Generally, we will only disclose your data to other parties with your consent, for example if you choose to share content via social media functionality.
 Where required or allowed by law, we may disclose your personal information to law enforcement agencies, government/regulatory bodies, internet service providers and content protection organisations without your consent.
 For example, if you post inappropriate or objectionable content on our services or where we reasonably believe you may be in breach of the law or there is a safety concern, we may report your content and behaviour to relevant parties.

 Sale or transfer of all or part of our business or assets

-We reserve the right to transfer your personal information in the event we sell or transfer all or a part of our business or assets so that the buyer can continue to offer you the online services.
+We reserve the right to transfer your personal information in the event we sell or transfer all or a part of our business or assets so that the buyer can continue to offer you the services.
 We will make reasonable efforts to provide you with advance notification of the transfer of your information in such circumstances.